Terms and Conditions

 Quotation: means Lexia’s quotation or proposal to supply the Publisher Products and Lexia Services to the Customer.

-Term: means the term of the Contract as detailed in the Quotation.
+Term: means the term of the Contract as defined in condition 15.1.

 1.2.
 In these terms and conditions; headings are for convenience only and shall not affect interpretation; a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality); and any obligation on a person not to do something includes, without limitation, an obligation not to agree, allow, permit or acquiesce in that thing being done.